-BOS (Shared Appreciation Mortgages) No.4 plc's financial statements comprise:
+BOS (Shared Appreciation Mortgages) No.1 plc's financial statements comprise:

-- the balance sheet as at 31 December 2014; - the statement of comprehensive income for the year then ended: - the cash flow statement for the year then ended; - the statement of changes in equity for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.
+- the balance sheet as at 31 December 2014; - the statement of comprehensive income for the year then ended; - the cash flow statement for the year then ended; - the statement of changes in equity for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.

-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and IFRSs as adopted by the European Union.